ericDeCourcy/butler/README.md

 Need help?
 Found an issue?
 [Join us on Discord.](https://discord.gg/2VBKbEH)

+This Bot adheres to the [Discord Bot Best Practises](https://github.com/meew0/discord-bot-best-practices).

 ## Commands

 Commands must be prefixed with `!butler`.
 See below for examples.